danlinde/get-and-clean-data/README.md

 ### Output

-The result of running the run_analysis.R script is a new file tidy_data.txt.
+The result of running the run_analysis.R script is a new file `tidy.txt`.
 To run the script enter the following command in your console:

 ```